fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 Currently, JavaScript engines are <i>single-threaded</i>, which means that they cannot execute code in parallel.
 Due to this fact, it is practically a requirement to use a non-blocking model for executing IO operations.
 Otherwise, the browser would "freeze" for the duration of, let's say, fetching data from a server.

-Another consequence of the single threaded nature of Javascript engines is that if some code execution takes up a lot of time the browser will be stuck for the duration of the execution.
-If we add the following code at the top of our application:
+Another consequence of the single threaded nature of Javascript engines is that if some code execution takes up a lot of time, the browser will be stuck for the duration of the execution.
+If we added the following code at the top of our application:

 ```js
 setTimeout(() => {